alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Icon Pickers in the CPE and Configure Column Wizard have been updated to the latest version

 **Bug Fixes:**
+-   Fixed alignment of picklist fields when selecting Center or Right alignment
+-   Adjust edited Date fields by the running User's timezone offset to keep the correct day
 -   Fixed occasional error message about the not_suppressNameFieldLink attribute
 -   Fixed v3.2.1 bug where pre-selected rows did not display as selected
--   Fixed alignment of picklist fields when selecting Center or Right alignment

 ## 05/18/21 -  Eric Smith -    Version 3.2.1
 **Updates:**